-Does ‘Southern Charm’ Thomas Ravenel Still Think Illegal Drug Use Is OK?
+Why Does Thomas Ravenel Talk About Illegal Drugs Being Okay While Condemning It In Others?

 A post shared by Official Pat Altschul Fan Site (@welovepataltschul) on

-Will Folks added that Ravenel’s personal life needs his attention, obviously suggesting that Thomas work things out with Kathryn Dennis, mother of his two children, in terms of co-parenting.
+Will Folks added that Ravenel’s personal life needs his attention, obviously suggesting that Thomas work things out with Kathryn Dennis, mother of his two children, regarding co-parenting.

 Do you think it’s wise for Southern Charm’s Thomas Ravenel to talk about illegal drug use being okay as he heads into custody mediation with Kathryn Dennis?
 Do you think Thomas will run for office again?